-The Company and The McDonough Insurance Trust (the "Trust") are parties to a Split Dollar Insurance Agreement (the "Split Dollar Agreement") dated April 4, 1988 pursuant to which the Company has agreed to pay premiums on a life insurance policy (the "Policy") on the life of Marilyn McDonough, John J. McDonough's wife, with a current death benefit of approximately \$5,000,000.
+The Company and The McDonough Insurance Trust (the "Trust") are parties to a Split Dollar Insurance Agreement (the "Split Dollar Agreement") dated April 4, 1988 as amended and restated by agreement dated October 25, 1995.
+The amended and restated agreement provides that the premiums in the amount of \$662,100 paid on a life insurance policy (the "Policy") on the life of Marilyn McDonough, John J. McDonough's wife, with a current death benefit of approximately \$5,000,000 will be repaid to the Company when the policy is terminated or cancelled or when Mrs. McDonough dies.
 The beneficiary of the Policy is the Trust and the beneficiaries of the Trust are the five children of John J. McDonough.
-The Split Dollar Agreement requires the Trust to reimburse the Company on an annual basis for that portion of the premiums paid by the Company which is attributable for income tax purposes to the purchase of the death benefit provided by the Policy.
-All other premiums paid by the Company during the term of the Split Dollar Agreement are to be reimbursed by the Trust to the Company in full when the policy is terminated or canceled, when Mrs. McDonough dies and the death benefit is paid, or upon the termination of Mr. McDonough's employment.
-As collateral to secure the payment of the premiums payable by the Trust to the Company, the Trust has pledged the cash surrender value of the Policy to the Company and the beneficiaries of the Trust have guaranteed (on a pro rata basis) the obligations of the Trust to the Company.
-The guarantees provided by the beneficiaries are secured by certain shares of Common Stock.
+As collateral to secure the payment of the premiums paid by the Company, the Trust has pledged the cash surrender value of the policy to the Company.
+The cash surrender value of the Policy is approximately \$633,518.